BertZan/Modulation-based-DNA-storage/README.md

 If you use our software, please cite:

-Zan, X., R. Xie, X. Yao, P. Xu, and W. Liu (2022) A super robust and efficient DNA storage architecture based on modulation encoding and decoding. bioRxiv.
+Zan, X., R. Xie, X. Yao, P. Xu, and W. Liu (2022) A  robust and efficient DNA storage architecture based on modulation encoding and decoding. bioRxiv.
 2022.2005.2025.490755.

 https://www.biorxiv.org/content/10.1101/2022.05.25.490755v1